-UPDATE 09/20/2015 Read "Ranting About Pre-Trial Diversion in Brazos County" with updated information and statistics on why a developing a pre-trial diversion program for Possession of Marijuana less than 2 oz is good public policy idea in Brazos County.
+UPDATE 09/20/2015 Read "Ranting About Pre-Trial Diversion in Brazos County" with updated statistics on why a pre-trial diversion program for Possession of Marijuana less than 2 oz is good public policy idea in Brazos County.

 ORIGINAL POST: I recently bemoaned the non-use of "cite and release" laws, particularly in prosecutions for possession of marijuana (POM) cases in my home (Brazos County).
 The solace for me is most counties in Texas are not using this legislative grant.
 This small comfort is absent in my home county's failure to utilize another, widely successful legislative grant in POM cases: Pretrial Intervention or Diversion (PTD) programs.
 PTD programs in one form or another are in use virtually all over the state of Texas - but not Brazos County.